-Visa and the I-94 card.

-Once the I-20 is has been issued, you are responsible for paying the \$100 fee (U.S currency) directly to the Department of Homeland Security The I-901 fee must be paid prior to your scheduled Embassy appointment.
+The I-20 is not released to a third party.
+It is issued only to the applicant or mailed directly to the permanent home address listed on the application for admission.
+Prior to enrollment, you must present an original copy of the I-20 to the Designated School Official (DSO) showing Embassy authorization to enroll as a student with an F-1 Visa and the I-94 card.
+SEVIS I -901 Fee Once the I-20 has been issued, you are responsible for paying the \$100 fee (U.S. currency) directly to the Department of Homeland Security.
+The I-901 fee must be paid prior to your scheduled Embassy appointment.
 Failure to pay this fee may result denial of F-1 status.